Vivek11550/webdevprojects/README.md

 # webdevprojects
-project1: a clone website of amazon.com
+project1: a clone website of amazon.com using html and css.